 It would be reasonable to create a specialised marketing approach for 100 companies.
 However, if you offer services to a vast market, an inbound strategy would be cost-effective and scalable.
 Account-Based Marketing relies on outbound marketing techniques like emails and adverts.
 Therefore, if you don’t do it properly, you risk spamming your prospective clients.

 Many companies focus on one strategy in their marketing.
 However, they miss out on the benefits of combining the two approaches.
 Since the two methods target a specific audience, using both strategies boosts your marketing efforts.
 You can use inbound strategies to attract new leads.
 Once you have the prospects, identify vital accounts, and use ABM to approach those clients.

 Choosing a marketing strategy for your business is challenging.
-However, if you risk everything on one endeavour, you will hinder results.
-Blending your marketing efforts pushes your business to greater heights.
+However, by blending your marketing efforts you can push your business to greater heights.